KyawThet23/learn-with-structy/README.md

 2. Only one root node.
 3. Upmost 2 children per node.
 4. Only a path way between root and any node.

+#### Stack and Queue
+- Stack is first in , last out
+- Queue is first in , first out